scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         font contained non-BMP characters.
 Might also have set the first char index wrong two.
     -   Bugs in 'PfEd' table, glyph comment subtable.
-    -   Couple of places where I actually say "FontForge 1.0".
+    -   Couple of places where I actually say "websharpstudios 1.0".
 Let's bump that to 2.0 now that I've done that for the sfd format.
     -   Overlap problems with incorrect path orientations.
     -   Arrow keys didn't work in the charview if the tabset were